What is DAI crypto and how does it work you ask? Are you sitting comfortably? Good, let’s start from the beginning.

-Even if its the governance token of some protocol which you don’t really understand.
+Even if it’s the governance token of some protocol that you don’t really understand.

 As discussed earlier, if anything can act as money then so too can a governance token.

-I’ve actually seen a valuation models of MakerDAO floating around that compares MKR tokens to shares.
+I’ve actually seen a valuation model of MakerDAO floating around that compares MKR tokens to shares.

-I am a but skeptical about that.
+I am a bit skeptical about that.
 Anyways.

 The first is the market.